TylerSeanRau/environment/README.md

-# vimrc
+# environment
-This repository is my public vim configuration.
-In addition to my .vimrc file, my plugin configuration files are also listed here.
+This repository is my public environment configurations.

 ## Files